| This is a simple information sheet on how to do simple fault finding using no

 The dial should reach it's stop as you finish.

-as well (looking at rear of dial and the contact set screws upper most the
+All GPO dials are wired as follows - looking at rear of dial and the contact set screws upper most, the

 dial is wired from left to right as Blue - Grey - Brown - Pink - Orange.